Chyulu Hills: Ecology

 Lower parts of the hills are composed of grassland and thicket, while above roughly 1800 m is dominated by montane forest.
 The forest contains Neoboutonia macrocalyx, soccerball fruit, African cherry, Strombosia scheffleri, Cassipourea malosana, black ironwood, and African holly.
 Some isolated parts are dominated by Abyssinian coral tree.
 Lower parts of the forest are dominated either by African juniper or Commiphora baluensis.

 Mammals found in the hills include eastern black rhinos, Cape buffaloes, bushbucks, elands, elephants, bushpigs, Masai giraffe, leopards, lions, mountain reedbucks, steinbok, wildebeest and Grant's zebras.
 Cheetahs are found at the plains of Chyulu Hills.
 Various snakes inhabit the hills, like black mamba, puff adder and rock python.

 There are various bird species on the hills, with some endemic races.
 Bird species include: Shelley's francolin, white-starred robin, orange ground thrush, cinnamon bracken warbler, Ayres's hawk-eagle, African crowned eagle, martial eagle, and Abbott's starling.

 There is wild khat growing on the hills, which is picked by local people.
 There is also some cultivation of khat around the hills.
 Khat from Chyulu hills is known as Chuylu, as opposed to Miraa, which is cultivated in the Meru County.

 Conservation

 The Chyulu Hills National Park comprises the eastern flank of the hills and is operated by the Kenya Wildlife Service.
 The park was formed in 1983.
 It forms a northwestern continuation of Tsavo West National Park.
 The western flank of the hills is covered by the West Chyulu Game Conservation owned by Maasai group ranches.

 Potential threats to the ecosystem include poaching, overgrazing by growing population of Maasai herders and scarcity of water.

+The Chyulu Hills Carbon Project is a forest carbon (REDD+) project in the Chyulu Hills landscape, launched in 2017 with partners including the Maasai Wilderness Conservation Trust and Conservation International Kenya.